ethanolivertroy/github-security-audit/README.md

   - Build provenance and attestation
   - Dependency review enforcement
   - Supply chain vulnerability management
+  - Action pinning verification

+### Reporting & Compliance

+- **Multi-Framework Support**: Generate reports for individual frameworks or all at once
+- **Risk Scoring**: Executive summary with 0-100 risk score and compliance level assessment
-- **Compliance Mapping**
+- **Framework-Specific Mapping**:
-  - Maps findings to NIST SP 800-53 control families
+  - FedRAMP/NIST: Maps to SP 800-53 and 800-161 control families
+  - SOC 2: Maps to Trust Service Criteria (TSC)
+  - HIPAA: Maps to Security Rule requirements (45 CFR § 164.308-312)
-  - Maps findings to NIST SP 800-161 Rev. 1 Update 1 supply chain controls
+  - ISO 27001: Maps to Annex A controls
-  - Specifically addresses FedRAMP requirements
+  - PCI-DSS: Maps to v4.0 requirements
+- **Actionable Insights**: Framework-specific remediation steps with priority levels
+- **Compliance Gaps**: Clear identification of gaps for each framework
-  - Provides compliance metrics and statistics
+- **Metrics Dashboard**: Comprehensive security metrics and statistics

 ## Prerequisites

-- GitHub CLI (`gh`) installed and configured
+- GitHub CLI (`gh`) installed and configured (or GitHub token)
 - `jq` for JSON processing
+- `parallel` for concurrent processing
 - Bash shell environment
 - GitHub account with appropriate permissions:
   - Admin access to the organization to be audited